slider104/nixos/README.md

 ## Final Steps.
 Clone and edit the real config
 - first after reboot you will be offline with us key layout
-- just do the "Getting started" again and come back
+- just do the "Getting started" optional points again and come back
 - download my config
 ```bash
 git clone https://github.com/slider104/nixos.git